onezerocompany/.github/.github/ISSUE_TEMPLATE/feature-request.md

 A clear and concise description of what the problem is.
 Ex.
 I'm always frustrated when [...]

 **Describe the solution you'd like**
-A clear and concise description of what you want to happen.
+Describe clearly and concisely what you would like to happen.

 **Describe alternatives you've considered**
-A clear and concise description of any alternative solutions or features you've considered.
+Describe clearly and concisely which alternatives you have considered to solve your problem.

 **Additional context**
 Add any other context or screenshots about the feature request here.

+**Are you willing to make a PR**
+Specify whether you would be willing or capable of working on this issue yourself.